LOADING

 Style of Architecture: Dravidian Rock-Cut

-The Monument: Shaiva temple Kailash temple represents a unique conjunction of dominant styles―Buddhist cave architecture and Hindu temple style.
+Period of Construction: eighth century C.E.
+The Monument: Shaiva temple and Kailash temple represent a unique conjunction of dominant styles―Buddhist cave architecture and Hindu temple style.
 The temple is a large monolithic rock carving in an uncommon shape.
-The fundamental temple has a pillared prayer hall with a completely unique sample on the rooftop, includinglions within concentric circles.
+The fundamental temple has a pillared prayer hall with a unique sample on the rooftop, including within concentric circles.
 Five subsidiary shrines and two massive mild stands are carved immediately out of stone.
 This temple is a UNESCO World Heritage web page and leaves a long-lasting impact on each vacationer.

 Back to Top